zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_06_object_basics.md

 // Prints: zsoltnagy.eu
 ```

 We already know that the key of an object is a string.
-If we supply a key of different type inside the brackets, then this key is automatically converted to a string:
+If we supply a key of a different type inside the brackets, then this key is automatically converted to a string:

 ```
 const key = 1;